algorithmiaio/api-docs/source/includes/_apispecification.md

 -------------------   | --------------
 timeout               | number: Specifies a timeout for the call in seconds. default=300 (5min), max=3000 (50min)
-stdout                | boolean: Indicates algorithm stdout should be returned in the response metadata (ignored unless you are the algorithm owner) output                | raw|void: Indicates the algorithm
+stdout                | boolean: Indicates algorithm stdout should be returned in the response metadata (ignored unless you are the algorithm owner) output                | raw or void: Indicates the format for returned data

 * `timeout={seconds}`